aarushi25bai10691/aarushi/README.md

- VITYARTHI PROJECT : BUDGET TRACKER
+🚀 Project Overview

- PROJECT OVERVIEW : This project is a simple Python- based Budget Tracker designed to help the users manage their personal finances by recording daily expenses , categorising them and viewing summarized reportts .
-The application provides a menu driven interface where users can add expenses with details such as date , category , amount and description  and then generate summaries of total spending category .
+This project is a simple Python-based Budget Tracker designed to help users manage their personal finances by recording daily expenses, categorizing them, and viewing summarized reports.
+The application provides a menu-driven interface, and all data is saved persistently using a CSV file to ensure nothing is lost.

-Features of the project
+✨ Features

-1 .
-Expense entry with details
-Users can add new expense by entering the date , category , amount and short descriptions
+Expense Entry with Details 📝: Users can add new expenses by entering the date, category, amount, and a short description.

-2. Category bases organization
-   Every expenses is tagged with a category so the user can see where most of the money is being spent
+Category-Based Organization 🏷️: Every expense is tagged with a category, allowing the user to easily track where most of the money is being spent.

-3. Storage using CSV
-   All expenses are stored in a CSV file , so the data is not lost when the program is closed and can be resued in future sessions .
+Data Persistence (CSV) 💾: All expenses are stored in a human-readable file named expenses.csv, guaranteeing data persistence across program sessions.

-4. Automatic summary of expenses
-The system can load all records and calculate the total spending per category , giving a clear summary of how much was spent in each category .
+Automatic Summary of Expenses 📊: The system loads all records, calculates the total spending per category, and provides a clear, aggregated summary.

-5. Graphic Visualization
-The project displaus a bar chart that shows total expenses per category helping users quickly understand their spending pattern.
+Graphic Visualization 📈: The project displays a bar chart (powered by Matplotlib) showing total expenses per category, helping users quickly understand their spending patterns.

-6 .
-Simple menu driven interface
-The application is easy to use even for beginners .
+Simple Menu-Driven Interface 💻: The application is easy to use and navigate, even for beginners.

-TOOLS / TECHNOLOGIES USED
+🛠️ Tools & Technologies Used

+Tool/Technology

+Purpose

-1. Python
+Python
-2. Libraries / modules used
-   i) Pandas - used to load and store the data ii) matplotlib - used to generate bar charts that visually show total expenses per category . iii) os - used to chek if the csv file exists before loading it
-3. CSV file  - tp save all expense records
-4. Python interpreter : to run the script

-Steps to install and run the project
+The core programming language.

+Pandas

+Used for efficient data loading, storing, and aggregation (summarizing) from the CSV file.

+Matplotlib

+Used to generate the graphical bar charts for visualization.

+OS Module

+Used to check if the data file exists before attempting to load it.

+CSV File

+The storage mechanism (expenses.csv) for all expense records.

+⬇️ Installation and Running

 1. Install Python

-i) Make sure Python 3.x is installed on your system ii) Verify installation by running python --version or python3 --version in your command prompt .
+Ensure Python 3.x is installed on your system.

+Verify your installation by running python --version or python3 --version in your terminal.

-2. Install Required libraries
+2. Install Required Libraries

-   i) Open command prompt
+Open your command prompt or terminal.

-   ii) Run the commands below to install required Python packages
+Run the command below to install the necessary Python packages (Pandas and Matplotlib):

-      ( pip install pandas matplotlib )
+pip install pandas matplotlib

-3 .
-Download Project files
+3. Download Project Files

-Save the python script (budget_tracker.py) to a folder on your system .
+Save the Python script (budget_tracker.py) to a local folder.

-4. Run the program
+4. Run the Program ▶️

-   i) Navigate to the project folder in command prompt ii) Run the program by executing
+Navigate to the project folder in your command prompt.

+Run the program by executing:

+python budget_tracker.py
+# OR (depending on your system setup)
-   (python / python3 budget_tracker.py )
+python3 budget_tracker.py

-5 .Using the Program
+📋 Using the Program
- i) Choose “Add Expense” to add new spending records with date, category, amount, and description. ii)Choose “Show Summary” to view total spending per category and see a bar chart. iii)Choose “Exit” to close the application.

-6. Data Storage

-i) All expenses are saved automatically to expenses.csv in the project folder. ii) This file can be backed up or opened manually in a spreadsheet for inspection.
+Choose 1.
+Add Expense to record new spending details.

+Choose 2.
+Show Summary & Visualization to view your totals and the bar chart.

+Choose 3.
+Exit to safely close the application.

-Instructions for testing
+🧪 Instructions for Testing

-1. Verify Setup
-Ensure python and required libraries are installed  and the program runs without errors
+Verify Setup: Ensure all requirements are installed and the program starts without errors.

-2. Test Adding Expenses
- i)Launch the program.
- ii)Choose the "Add Expense" option. iii)Enter valid inputs for date (e.g., 2025-11-22), category (choose from defined categories), amount (positive number), and description. iv)Verify the program confirms that the expense was added successfully. v)Repeat to add multiple expenses across different categories and dates.

-3 .
-Test summary display
+Test Adding Expenses: Add several expenses across different categories and confirm the success message.

-i) Choose the "Show Summary " option ii) Confirm that the total expenses by category are displayed correctly based on added data iii) Verify that the bar chart accurately depicts these totals.
+Test Summary Display: Check that the calculated totals are correct and the bar chart accurately reflects the data.

-4 .
-Input Validation Checks
-i)Try entering an invalid category and verify that the program warns about it and does not add the expense. ii)Test inputting invalid amount formats (e.g., letters) and check for errors or prompts

-5.Persistence Testing
-i)Close the program and reopen it. ii)Show the summary without adding new expenses. iii)Confirm previously added expenses are retained and summaries reflect all records.

-6. Boundary Conditions
-i)Add an expense with the minimum possible amount (like 0.01). ii)Optionally, explore if the system handles an empty CSV gracefully when showing the summary.
+Input Validation Checks ❌: Test entering an invalid category or non-numeric amount to ensure the program handles these errors gracefully and prompts the user again.

+Persistence Testing ✅: Close the program and immediately re-open it.
+Choose 2.
+Show Summary—the expenses added in the previous session must be present (loaded from expenses.csv).